droonga/droonga.org/ja/reference/plugin/handler/index.md

  * A class path string of a handler class, like `"Droonga::Plugins::FooPlugin::Handler"`.
    This is also useful to define the class itself after the description.

-You must define the referenced class by the time the Droonga Engine actually processes the step, if you specify the name of the handler class as a symbl or a string.
+You must define the referenced class by the time the Droonga Engine actually processes the step, if you specify the name of the handler class as a symbol or a string.
 If the Droonga Engine fails to find out the actual handler class, or no handler is specified, then the Droonga Engine does nothing for the request.

 #### `#collector=(collector)` {#classes-Droonga-SingleStepDefinition-collector}